subaquatic-pierre/machine-learning-app/README.md

 - Azure DevOps organization
 - Azure CLI

-If you do not have these please follow the resources in the "Notes" section to complete these actions and then come back to complete the walk-through
+If you do not have these please follow the resources in the [Resources](#Resources) section to complete these actions and then come back to complete the walk-through

 ## Steps